 Alphahydroxy acids (AHAs) are the gentlest acids used in skin peels.
 Lactic acid, glycolic acid.

-Medium-depth skin peels penetrate further to remove the epidermis and some of the dermis, or underlying middle layer of skin.
+Medium-Depth Skin Peels Medium-depth skin peels penetrate further to remove the epidermis and some of the dermis, or underlying middle layer of skin.
 Some dermatologists may perform a mild peel before a medium-depth peel, in order to give you a more effective skin treatment.
 Medium-depth peels are used to treat wrinkles, hyperpigmentation, sun damage and precancerous growths.
 Medium-depth peels usually take between 30 and 60 minutes to administer.

 Side effects include moderate pain for the first few hours following the procedure.
 Medium-depth peels also cause excessive pinkness of the skin, which may not completely fade away until the skin has healed.
 New skin should appear within the first two weeks after treatment, though it can sometimes take as long as three months before the pinkness completely fades and the skin can be considered fully healed.
 The results can last several months or years, depending on the acids used to perform the peel.

 Medium-depth peels typically use trichloroacetic acid, or TCA, as a main ingredient.
 Some dermatologists first perform a mild peel using AHAs, in order to make TCA more effective as a medium-depth peel agent.
-The Jessner solution, a popular skin peel solution, contains a combination of resorcinol, salicylic acid and glycolic acid to clear pores, treat acne, and improve the appearance of wrinkles and sun damage.
+The Jessner solution, a popular skin peel solution, contains a combination of resorcinol, salicylic acid and glycolic acid to clear pores, treat blemishes, and improve the appearance of wrinkles and sun damage.
 The Jessner solution can be used for medium-depth peels, or layered to create deep peels.

-Deep skin peels penetrate all the way to the subcutaneous, or third and deepest, layer of skin.
+Deep Skin Peels Deep skin peels penetrate all the way to the subcutaneous, or third and deepest, layer of skin.
 They are used to treat melasma, deep wrinkles, scarring, sun damage and precancerous growths of the skin.
 TCA is the ingredient of choice for most deep peels, but the Jessner solution can be applied in layers to effect a deep peel.
 Phenol is more caustic than other chemical peel ingredients and carries risk of permanent pigmentation changes, demarcation lines and sensitivity to sunlight.
 Petroleum jelly or another ointment may be applied after a phenol peel to protect the skin.
 Full recovery can take several months.

 Benefits of Chemical Peels Chemical peels remove dead skin cells from the surface of your skin to allow lighter, brighter, newer skin to grow.
 Chemical peels have been used since ancient times to improve the appearance of fine lines and wrinkles.
-Modern chemical peels don't just make you look younger; they can also treat skin conditions like acne, melasma, and even precancerous growths.
+Modern chemical peels don't just make you look younger; they can also help with skin conditions like blemishes and melasma.
 Let's look at the benefits of skin peels.